 All martial arts are Chinese or Japanese.
 Except capoeira.

 Krav maga has been getting mentioned more often.
 The fact that it's an Israeli martial art?
 Not so much.
 Only little.
 Prior to the 1960s, the only East Asian martial art most Westerners had ever heard of was judo (since judo was the only martial art practiced by Westerners at the time).

-Before mixed martial arts came along in the 2000s, the list of famous martial artists was a pretty short one: Bruce Lee, Jackie Chan, Chow Yun-Fat, Steven Seagal, Chuck Norris and a few others.
+Before mixed martial arts came along in the 2000s, the list of famous martial artists was a pretty short one: Bruce Lee, Jackie Chan, Chow Yun-Fat, Steven Seagal, Jet Li, Chuck Norris, and a few others.
 Very few people know who Cynthia Rothrock is, even though the character of Sonya Blade in Mortal Kombat was directly based on her.
 Or Benny "The Jet" Urquidez, even though he helped to popularize karate in the West and is still the go-to guy in Hollywood when it comes to coordinating martial arts sequences in movies.